≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from the respective companies’ SEC filings, earnings reports, news releases, shareholder presentations, quarterly and annual reports, etc., which are available in General Motors Investor Relations and Tesla Investor Relations.
+1. All financial figures presented in this article were obtained and referenced from the respective annual reports which are available in the following links: General Motors Investor Relations and Tesla Investor Relations.

 Back To Table Of Contents